 Nylon and/or polyester jackets are great for this.
 They have natural moisture-wicking abilities and usually come with some form of a waterproof coating that keeps the rain from getting through.
 Cotton, on the other hand, while comfortable, is awful in this scenario.
 This material gets soggy and misshapen and can take hours to dry, leaving you cranky and miserable for the rest of the day.

 When traveling in the summer or dry, summer-like climates, chances are your jacket is going to spend most of its time stuffed into your bag or thrown in your suitcase.
 So, when the time arises that you need it, it will likely be a wrinkled disaster.
-Luckily, there are many fabrics that are naturally wrinkle resistant.
+Luckily, many fabrics are naturally wrinkle-resistant.

 Merino wool is a fan favorite.
 It’s soft and comfortable against the skin while holding its smooth shape even after days of being stuck at the bottom of your travel bag.
 Polyester is another good one.
 Like Merino wool, it maintains its shape and is extremely comfortable.
 It’s also one of the easiest fabrics to find, which is an added bonus!
 Again, you want to stay away from cotton here, as well as ultra-thin nylon.

-Even when faced with the coldest of climates, you still want a lightweight travel jacket that gives you some form of breathability.
+Even when faced with the coldest of climates, you still want a Women’s Lightweight Jacket for Travel that gives you some form of breathability.
 Without it, you’re likely to get sweaty and sticky underneath, and that’s never comfortable.
 Breathability comes in a few forms, some inherent in the fabrics and some as an added feature.

 Jackets with a “mesh-lined yolk” will give you maximum airflow where you need it most while still being able to keep the cold air out.
 This feature is especially helpful in lightweight winter travel jackets that have warm down or synthetic fill that traps the heat.
 Also, jackets made from Merino wool, nylon, and polyester have great degrees of breathability.
 I think you might be able to tell what our favorite fabrics are going to be at this point!